Cancel anytime

 Goal

-To track the performance, before fees and expenses, of the Bloomberg U.S. Mortgage Backed Securities Index.
+The ETF aims to track the performance of the Bloomberg U.S. Mortgage Backed Securities Index.

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, aiming to replicate the Bloomberg U.S. Mortgage Backed Securities Index.
+Strategy: The ETF employs a passive management strategy, seeking to replicate the index by investing in a basket of mortgage-backed securities.

 Market Position